Head Injury in Children

 - Blood or clear fluid draining from ears or nose

-- Dark circle in the center of the eye (pupil) looks larger in one eye
+- Pupil looks larger in one eye

 - Deep cut in the scalp